 We've replaced standard rubber valve stems with metal ones and we've also run them with rubber stems.
 We chose not to use the locking collars, to check whether they’d unscrew through vibration, but we haven’t lost one yet.

 The TPMS Australia valve-cap transmitters were 10-gram units that replaced the tyre valve caps, simply screwing into place.
 The kit included sticky-back 10g balance weights, to mount opposite the valve if required, but we didn’t bother.
 There were also Allen-key locking rings for the transmitters.

 We mounted the monitor on the console using double sided tape, plugged in the socket power lead and installed the transmitters.
 In about 10 minutes we fired it up and found calibration was easy.
 Also, the screen showed pressure and temperature of each tyre in turn, in a rolling display that scrolled through one tyre at a time.

 The TPMS system gave ample audible and visual warning of low pressure or high temperature and also picked up trailer tyre data without the need for a booster aerial.

 This valve-cap system was also easy to program and had a large dashboard monitor that’s clearly visible in strong sunlight and has large pull-out aerials to detect transmitter signals from the valve-cap units.

-This is one of the best units we’ve tested so far.
-It’s easy to calibrate and picks up trailer tyre signals even as we’re coupling up!
+This is the best unit we’ve tested so far: it’s easy to calibrate and picks up trailer tyre signals even as we’re coupling up!

 The Doran valve cap units are larger than the TPMS and Pressure-Pro units, but battery size is larger and life is at least twice that of the smaller-cap units.

-We thought the larger caps might be vulnerable in the bush, but we’ve done a collective 250,000km with them so far and haven’t damaged a cap.
+We thought the larger caps might be vulnerable in the bush, but so far we haven’t damaged a cap.
 On rubber stems the caps move around a lot, but a fat 'washer' of foam rubber at the base of each valve stem damps that action.

 « Go Back